Registration Deadlines (see registration directions below)*

 Q. The internship site says I must get credit for this internship.
 What do I do?

 A. You can confidently tell the employer that you are able to register the internship with your college.
 So...
 You should apply!
 INP staff work with you and the employer to ensure requirements are met and the required paperwork is completed.
-Send an email to the Director of Internship Programs with the details about the opportunity.
+Send an email to the Dean of Internships with the details about the opportunity.

 Q. I have an internship offer, but the employer requires a form/letter/confirmation from Dickinson.
 What do I do?

-A. Send an email to the Director of Internship Programs with the details about the opportunity.
+A. Send an email to the Dean of Internships with the details about the opportunity.
 INP staff work with you and the employer to ensure requirements are met and the required paperwork is completed.

 Q. What is the Research Experience Notation (REXP)?

 A. The Research Experience Notation is different from the Internship Notation Program in that the principal activity and focus of the research experience is original investigation designed to create new knowledge in a recognized field of inquiry.

 The Research Experience Notation is intended to provide formal documentation of scholarly scientific research experiences that take place during the summer under the supervision of a professional researcher at Dickinson or at another institution.
 Examples include student-faculty research with a Dickinson faculty member (on campus or at a field site), or participation in a summer research project at another research organization (typically a college or university, private research foundation, etc.).